No. 540 Squadron RAF: Formation and World War II

 The squadron was formed on 19 October 1942 from 'H' and 'L' flights of No. 1 PRU at RAF Leuchars as a photoreconnaissance unit with the de Havilland Mosquito.

 It operated from Leuchars to carry out missions over Norway and Germany, while a detachment based at RAF Benson carried out similar missions over France and Italy.
 Another detachment, based at RAF Gibraltar covered the south of France and Algeria, but from 1944 on the unit was wholly based at RAF Benson, the range of the later Mosquito permitting missions deep in Austria or to the Canary Islands.
 In March 1945 the squadron went overseas, to Coulommiers in France, coming back to the UK in November, again at RAF Benson where the unit was disbanded on 30 September 1946, when it was renumbered to 58 Squadron.

 Post-war

-On 1 December 1947 No. 540 squadron was reformed at Benson, from the Mosquito element of 58 Squadron, taking up its old role and still flying Mosquitoes again as well.
+On 1 December 1947 No. 540 squadron was reformed at Benson, from the Mosquito element of 58 Squadron, taking up its old role and flying Mosquitoes again.
 In December 1952 these gave way to English Electric Canberras, the last Mosquito leaving in September 1953.
 By that time the squadron had moved to RAF Wyton, where the unit disbanded on 31 March 1956.